MicrosoftDocs/appcenter-docs/docs/diagnostics/search.md

 ## How to use Search

-App Center Diagnostics allows you to search for specific crashes.
+App Center Diagnostics allows you to search for specific crashes and handled errors.
 In the Diagnostics overview, click on the magnifying glass to start using Search.

 ![App Center Diagnostics search](~/diagnostics/images/search-overview.png)